varadpatil101/CounciLLM/README.md

 # 🚀 Getting Started

-CouncilLLM is currently an evolving project.
+CounciLLM is currently an evolving project.

 The repository contains the project's architecture, local model workflow, interface, and supporting components.
 Installation and runtime instructions will be documented here as the project reaches a stable release configuration.